jwyang/face-alignment/README.md

 * Why does an error occur when initializing parallel computing?

       It may be caused by Matlab version.
 For Matlab 2014, it will be okay.
-For earlier version, please use the following commands:
+For earlier version, please use matlabpool alternatively.

-    if params.isparallel

-     if matlabpool('size') <= 0

-         matlabpool('open','local',4);

-     else

-         disp('Already initialized');

-     end

-    end

 * Some function correspondences from Matlab 2014 to older version